leandrodalmolin/react-coffee-delivery/README.md

 - Form for the user to fill in their address
 - Display in the Header the number of items in the basket
 - Display the total number of items in the basket multiplied by the amount
+- Give user feedback when:
+    - an item is added to the basket
+    - invalid quantity is entered in the product form
+    - limit of a single product added to the basket has been reached
+    - form is invalid

 Covered concepts: